ritesh83/ember-cli-wizard/README.md

 | wizardStepChangeAction |         | The action that is sent if a step has an async action|

 ## CSS

-Import the wizard.css file in your app.

-    @import "ember-cli-wizard/wizard";

 Use the following classes to override animation styles: